arangodb/docs-hugo/site/content/3.11/arangograph/backups.md

 ## How to clone deployments using backups

+Creating a deployment from a backup allows you to duplicate an existing deployment with all its data, for example, to create a test environment or to move to a different cloud provider or region within ArangoGraph.

 {{< info >}}
 This feature is only available if the backup you wish to clone has been uploaded to cloud storage.